siren-js/spec-extensions/README.md

-If a `select` field is [required](#required), does not allow [multiple](#multiple) selections, and has a [`size`](#size) of 1, then the `select` field element MUST have a placeholder label option.
+If a `select` field is [required](#required), does not allow [multiple](#multiple) selections, and has a [`size`](#size) of 1, then the `select` field MUST have a placeholder label option.

 The following example represents the second example [`select` element][select] from the HTML specification, which contains a placeholder label option.